What is the adoption process?

 What is the adoption fee and what does it include?

 Our general adoption fee is $375 for adults and $445 for puppies.
-(Adoption fees can vary and range from $150 to $500.
-They are set, taking into account the dog's age, training level, temperament, if they’re newly arrived, medical condition(s) (if any) and other factors.
+(Adoption fees can vary based on dog's age (seniors), training level, temperament, if they’re newly arrived, medical condition(s) (if any) and other factors.
 Adoption fees are used not only to rescue and place the dog you are personally adopting, but to aid in the future rescue and rehabilitation of other deserving dogs.
 Adoption fees are necessary; without fees our rescue efforts would quickly come to an end.

 The adoption fee includes spay/neuter, microchip, microchip registration and up to date vaccinations.